LennaHammer/English/EVP/out/words_adjective.md

 ## 960. dense ## adjective
 /dens/
 [B2]thick and difficult to see through
-- dense fog
+- dense `fog`
 - a dense forest

 ## 961. dental ## adjective
 /ˈdent.əl/
 [B2]relating to the teeth
-- dental care
+- dental `care`

 ## 962. dependent ## adjective
 /dəˈpen.dənt/ NEEDING SUPPORT
 [B2]needing the support of something or someone in order to continue existing or operating
 - He has three dependent children.
-- West Virginia’s economy is dependent on the mining industry.
+- West Virginia’s economy is dependent `on` the mining industry.

 ## 963. depressing ## adjective
 /dəˈpres.ɪŋ/
 [B2]making you feel unhappy and without hope for the future
 - I find this weather so depressing.
-- Her letter was too depressing to read.
+- Her letter was `too` depressing to read.
 - It was very depressing watching the news on television tonight.
-- It's depressing to think that we've got five more years of this government!
+- It's depressing` to` think that we've got five more years of this government!

 ## 964. designer ## adjective [always before noun]
 /dəˈzɑɪ.nər/
 [B2]made by a famous or fashionable designer
 - designer jeans/sunglasses
-- I can't afford designer labels/designer label clothes.
+- I can't afford designer `labels`/designer `label` clothes.

 ## 965. desirable ## adjective
 /dɪˈzɑɪ.rə.bəl/
 [B2]worth having and wanted by most people
 - Reducing class sizes in schools is a desirable aim.
-- It's regarded as a highly desirable job.
+- It's regarded as a `highly` desirable job.
 - The house is in a very desirable area of the city.

 ## 966. desperate ## adjective
 /ˈdes.pə.rət/ WITHOUT HOPE
 [B2]extremely worried or frightened and ready to do anything to change the bad situation you are in
-- The doctors made one last desperate attempt/effort to save the boy's life.
+- The doctors made one last desperate `attempt/effort` to save the boy's life.
 - They made a desperate appeal for help.

 ## 967. desperate ## adjective
 /ˈdes.pə.rət/ NEEDING
 [B2]needing or wanting something very much
-- She was desperate to get news of her family.
+- She was desperate `to` get news of her family.
-- They are desperate for help.
+- They are desperate `for` help.
-- I’m desperate to find a cup of coffee.
+- I’m desperate `to` find a cup of coffee.

 ## 968. detailed ## adjective
 /dɪˈteɪld/
 [B2]giving a lot of information
-- A witness gave a detailed description of the man.
+- A witness gave a detailed `description` of the man.

 ## 969. determined ## adjective
 /dɪˈtɜr.mɪnd/
 [B2]wanting to do something very much, and not letting anyone stop you
-- I'm determined to get this piece of work finished today.
+- I'm determined `to` get this piece of work finished today.
 - She's sure to get the job she wants - she's a very determined person.

 ## 970. developed ## adjective
 /dɪˈvel.əpt/
 [B2]describes a country or region of the world with an advanced level of technology, industry, etc.
-- a developed country/nation
+- a developed `country/nation`

 ## 971. developing ## adjective
 /dɪˈvel.ə.pɪŋ/
 [B2]describes a country or region of the world which is poor and has few industries
-- the developing world/countries/nations
+- the developing `world/countries/nations`

 ## 972. devoted ## adjective
 /dɪˈvoʊt̬.ɪd/
 [B2]extremely loving or caring very much about someone or something
-- a devoted fan/husband/wife
+- a devoted `fan`/husband/wife
-- Lucy is devoted to her cats.
+- Lucy is devoted `to` her cats.

 ## 973. direct ## adjective
 /dəˈrekt/ NOTHING BETWEEN
 [B2]with no other person or thing involved or between
 - She decided to take direct control of the project.
 - Have you any direct experience of this kind of work?
-- He left as a direct result/consequence of what she said.
+- He left as a direct `result/consequence` of what she said.
-- There is a direct link/connection between smoking and lung cancer.
+- There is a direct `link/connection` between smoking and lung cancer.

 ## 974. dishonest ## adjective
 /dɪsˈɑn.əst/
 [B2]not honest and likely to lie or do something illegal
 - a dishonest lawyer
 - a dishonest way of making money
-- He's been dishonest with us about his past.
+- He's been dishonest with us `about` his past.

 ## 975. disorganized ## adjective
 /dɪsˈɔːr.gəˌnɑɪzd/ OF SOMETHING